Esperansa1/Searching-Algorithm-Visualizer/README.md

 ## Instructions

 - Press P to cycle to the next algorithm
+- Press N to cycle to the next heuristic function (if available)
+- Press W to change to weight mode
+- Press C to clear walls and weights
 - Use left mouse button to place start and end point
 - After start and end point are placed, click left click to place walls
 - Use right click to remove unwanted cells and to adjust the field